-The Department of Psychology offers the Master of Science degree in Clinical Psychology and Industrial and Organizational Psychology, General Psychology, and the Specialist in Psychology (Psy.S.) degree in School Psychology.
-Clinical psychology students may elect to complete a program for "Providing Services to the Deaf/Hard-of-Hearing" in cooperation with the Department of Special Education.
-The department also cooperates with the College of Education in offering course work for the Master of Arts in Education with a concentration in counseling.
-Requirements for this degree may be found in the College of Education section of this Catalog.
+The Department of Psychology offers the Master of Science degree in Clinical Psychology, Industrial and Organizational Psychology, General Psychology, the Specialist in Psychology (Psy.S.) degree in School Psychology, and the Doctor of Psychology (Psy.D) degree in Clinical Psychology.
 Clinical or school psychology students may apply for the Autism Spectrum Disorder Certificate, offered in cooperation with the Department of Occupational Therapy and Special Education.
 Requirements for this certificate can be found below.